The “Unified Memorial of Hope” and Hiền Lương Bridge

 That is what Google Translate gives me – hmmm

-Next year I will be back – getting a picture of the flag pole and visit the museum – pictures will follow!
+Next year I will be back – getting a picture of the flag pole and visiting the museum – pictures will follow!

 The DZM Memorial Site